-- 17. For accounting estimates that give rise to significant risks, the auditor shall obtain sufficient appropriate audit evidence about whether: - (a) management's decision to recognize, or to not recognize, the accounting estimates in the financial statements; and (Ref: Para.
-A113-A114) - (b) the selected measurement basis for the accounting estimates, (Ref: Para.
+- 17. For accounting estimates that give rise to significant risks, the auditor shall obtain sufficient appropriate audit evidence about whether: - Management's decision to recognize, or to not recognize, the accounting estimates in the financial statements; and (Ref: Para.
+A113- A114) - (b) The selected measurement basis for the accounting estimates, (Ref: Para.
 A115)